zaydodonovan/Impergrammer/README.md

 1. Make sure Python 3 is installed on your machine.
 2. Install any required packages (if any; typically built-in libraries are enough).
-3. Modify `Data.txt` with your own text style examples.
+3. Populate `Data.txt` with user text as explained above.
 4. Run `App.py` and provide input text to see it rephrased in the style of `Data.txt`.

 ---